opf/openproject/doc/operation_guides/packager/upgrade-guide-legacy.md

 # Upgrade your pre-5.0 OpenProject installation (DEB/RPM Packages)

 Starting with OpenProject 4.1 stable releases will have their own branch on github.
-According to this the OpenProject release 5.0 is tracked via the release/5.0 branch.
-We provide a stable branch
-`stable/5` to contain all minor upgrades to OpenProject 5.x.
+According to this the OpenProject release 6.0 is tracked via the stable/6 branch.
+We provide a stable branch `stable/<VERSION>` to contain all minor upgrades to OpenProject <VERSION>.x.

 For OpenProject 4.2, two packages existed: The OpenProject Core and Community Edition.
 Starting with OpenProject 5.0, both editions have been integrated into the single OpenProject package, which now contains a standard set of the most-used plugins previously contained in the Community Edition.

 This guide contains two guides:

-* The upgrade guide for OpenProject Core 4.2. to OpenProject 5.0
+* The upgrade guide for OpenProject Core 4.2. to OpenProject 6.0
-* The migration guide to OpenProject 5.0 from OpenProject Community Edition 4.2.
+* The migration guide to OpenProject 6.0 from OpenProject Community Edition 4.2.

 Please jump directly to the part of this guide depending on your OpenProject version (Core Edition or Community Edition) and operating system.